DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 * US stock returns
 * Healthcare spending

+**Before you leave.**  Please complete the short poll attached to the handout.

 If you'd like to do more of this on your own:
 * Wait till we write the relevant chapters of our book.
 * Brandon Rhodes's [video](https://youtu.be/5JnMutdy6Fw) is a wonderful start on advanced features of Pandas.
 Two hours long, but worth it.
 * The Matplotlib [gallery](http://matplotlib.org/gallery.html) includes lots of examples with the code that produced them.

 A product of the #nyuecon Python factory